 What if I apply under one of the Early Decision plans?
 Do I have to come in February if I'm admitted as a "Feb"?

 During the Early Decision (ED) process, only students who indicate a willingness or preference for February are admitted as Febs.
 However, for ED applicants who are deferred to the Regular Decision applicant pool, it is possible that they will be offered February admission even if they have not indicated that preference or willingness.

 Does the College plan activities for Febs to pursue?
 How do students know where to go?

 Before arriving on campus, Febs have several months that are entirely their own.
 The College does not seek to direct or recommend certain pursuits, though there are resources available to our Febs as they make their plans.
-When a student is admitted as a Feb, their letter of admission is accompanied by a Guide to February Admission that explains the Feb program, outlines the activities of recent Febs and provides information on a wide array of programs, referral services and print resources.
-The Admissions Office, The Office of Off-Campus Study and the Career Services Office are available for Febs to consult as they chart their course from June to February.
+When a student is admitted as a Feb, their letter of admission is accompanied by a Guide to February Admission that explains the Feb program and outlines the activities of recent Febs.
+Students can also consult our online list of Feb-mester resources highlighting a variety of programs available.
 Ultimately, the choice of how to spend that time rests with each individual student.

 What do Febs do during their "Febmester"?

 A wide range of things.
 Some Febs work to save money and then travel.
 Other Febs pursue service opportunities or internships.
 The following is a short sampling of some activities pursued by recent Febs: